 I'm a freelance writer living in Brisbane.
 I love bushwalking, kayaking, wildlife, history and travel.

-We drove down the Mount Lindesay highway through Beaudesert to Rathdowney, and turned right onto the Boonah–Rathdowney Road.
+To get there from Brisbane, drive down the Mount Lindesay highway through Beaudesert to Rathdowney.
+Turn right onto the Boonah–Rathdowney Road.
 It took about two hours to travel 115 kilometres.
 After arriving at the Barney View–Upper Logan Road turn-off, we followed the signs to the Lower Portals.